lorraine-phill/Fizzbuzz-Web-Sinatra/README.md

 Fizzbuzz-Web-Sinatra
 ====================

- + A web version of Fizzbuzz as displayed by using Sinatra.
+A web version of the Fizzbuzz application as displayed by using Sinatra.